cloudamqp/terraform-provider-cloudamqp/docs/resources/integration_aws_eventbridge.md

 # cloudamqp_integration_aws_eventbridge

 This resource allows you to create and manage, an [AWS EventBridge](https://aws.amazon.com/eventbridge/) for a CloudAMQP instance.
-Once created continue and mapping the EventBridge in the [AWS Eventbridge console](https://console.aws.amazon.com/events/home).
+Once created, continue to map the EventBridge in the [AWS Eventbridge console](https://console.aws.amazon.com/events/home).

 ~>  If messages are too large (maximum body size allowed is 256kb) or are not valid JSON, AWS EventBridge will not accept it and the message will be rejected (Tips: setup a dead-letter queue to catch them).